nstubbe/YarpDemo/readme.md

 * DemoYARP.LoadBalancer (WIP) - Gives an example of how to use the YARP middleware to implement a load balancer.
 * DemoYARP.HeaderRouter (WIP) - YARP has a bunch of built-in routing policies.
-This project shows how to use the header routing policy with a tenant header to route to different backends.
+This project shows how to use the header routing policy with a tenant header to route to different backends for each tenant.
 * DemoYARP.Transforms (WIP) - This project shows you how to rewrite your requests and responses using the built-in transforms.
 * DemoYARP.BlueGreen - A basic example of a blue-green deployment setup using YARP.
 This project also shows you how you can